rfdspeng/rfdspeng.github.io/pages/bookrecommender.md

 ---
 layout: default
-title: Book Recommender
+title: RAG Book Recommender
 ---

-# <u>Book Recommender Project</u>
+# <u>RAG Book Recommender Project</u>

-For the third and final module (MLOps) of my bootcamp, I created a book recommender.
+For the third and final module (MLOps) of my bootcamp, I created a RAG book recommender.
 The user posts a message to the application, the message is embedded and used to retrieve books from a vector database, and the message and retrieved books are passed to the chat completion model, which generates a response that is sent back to the user.

 [Code repo](https://github.com/rfdspeng/ml_ai_portfolio/tree/main/book_recommender)